What is Dyschromia?

 Skin pigmentation problems such as Dyschromia can affect our social activities and can cause considerable distress for those who are affected by it.
 Some pigment changes can indicate a risk for other disorders and also mask other skin problems making them ore difficult to detect and diagnose.

 Treatment for Dyschromia

 In a similar way to Post-Inflammatory Pigmentation, dyschromia can fade on its own over time.
 There are also some creams that can be beneficial to use on it, or can otherwise be hidden with makeup.
 However if you wish to get rid of your dyschromia in a faster & more effective manner, we can help.

 We have discovered that our MedLite Q-Switch laser is effective in treating skin blemishes such as Dyschromia.
 It is because of the functionality the Medlite provides to choose and deliver the wavelength best suited to the depth of the discolouration.
 The Q-Switch laser delivers strong pulses of light to the dermal (deep) layer of the affected skin.
 This causes the collagen to regenerate and repair.
 It will also leave the surface of the skin unaffected, allowing you to return to work straight treatment.

-A course of several sessions, each a few weeks apart, is typically recommended for best results.
-As with all Laser therapy treatments, the frequency and number of treatments will depend on your skin type, the area affected and the size of that area.
-Contact us to arrange a free consultation to discuss a treatment plan that suits your needs.
+A course of 8-10 treatments with fortnightly intervals is typically recommended for best results.
+As with all laser treatments, the frequency & number of treatments depends on your skin type and the affected area.

-As with all laser treatment, you must avoid exposure to direct sunlight before treatment, during treatment and for some weeks following treatment.
-At City Laser Clinic, our experienced qualified therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
+As with all laser treatments, you must avoid exposure to direct sunlight before, during, and after your treatment.
+Our experienced therapists will advise you based on your skin type and the nature of the treatments that you are receiving.